LonkTheBonk/Brandon_BSE_Project/index.md

 - Looking forward, some challenges and changes to address are:

   ```
-  1. Create a lamp structure in orde which hold the ring lights
+  1. Create a lamp structure in order to hold the ring lights
   2. Implement more patterns for the ring lamp
   ```